brandonbryant12/fin-cast/packages/ai/readme.md

 ### 1. Environment Configuration

--   Define environment variable schemas for different LLM providers (like OpenAI, Anthropic) in `src/env.ts` using `valibot`.
+-   Define environment variable schemas for different LLM providers (like OpenAI, Anthropic, Gemini) in `src/env.ts` using `valibot`.
--   These schemas (`OpenAIEnvSchema`, `AnthropicEnvSchema`, etc.) serve as a reference and for type inference.
+-   These schemas (`OpenAIEnvSchema`, `AnthropicEnvSchema`, `GeminiEnvSchema`, etc.) serve as a reference and for type inference.
--   **Important:** The actual *validation and parsing* of environment variables should happen in the consuming application (e.g., `apps/server/src/env.ts`) by importing the relevant schema from this package and potentially prefixing variable names (e.g., `SERVER_AI_OPENAI_API_KEY`).
+-   **Important:** The actual *validation and parsing* of environment variables should happen in the consuming application (e.g., `apps/server/src/env.ts`) by importing the relevant schema from this package and potentially prefixing variable names (e.g., `SERVER_AI_GEMINI_API_KEY`).

 ### 2. Prompt Templates